 How does this company make money?

-Money flows in through subscription licenses for catastrophe modeling software and risk assessment platforms, and through per-policy transaction charges for real-time underwriting data feeds and fraud detection services that are embedded directly in insurers' workflow systems.
+AIR Worldwide charges insurers subscription fees to license its catastrophe modeling software and risk assessment platforms.
+It also collects per-policy transaction fees when its real-time underwriting data feeds and fraud detection tools are used inside an insurer's day-to-day workflow systems.

 What makes this company hard to replace?